Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 ## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem40" >Problem40: Copy Only Distinct Numbers Using AddArrayElement function</a>

-Write a program to fill array of max size of 100 with random numbers from 1 to 100 then copy only Distinct numbers to another array using AddArrayElement() used in the prev problem and print them.
+Write a program to copy only Distinct numbers to another array using AddArrayElement() used in the prev problem and print them.
 <br>Example:
 <br>How many numbers do you want to enter(1 to 100):
 <br>5